marcdion/botcode-explorer/README.md

 2. run npm install
 3. run **npm run dev**

-visit http://localhost:3001 to see the explorer
+Visit http://localhost:3001 to see the explorer in action.

 **Run tests:**
 1. go to the /api directory